etnt/yaws_appmod_router/README.md

 First compile everything by running: `make old`

-Have a look at the `examples/simple.erl`, the important bits are:
+Have a look at the [simple example](./examples/simple.erl), the important bits are:

 ```erlang
 -module(simple).